feici02/python-samples/pydoc/README.md

 The Python documentation tool.

 ## usage
-Run `pydoc` without any arguments to get its complete usage:
+Run `pydoc3` without any arguments to get its complete usage:
 ```
 $ pydoc3
 ```